 If it rains, some trails (like the River Walk) will not be accessible.
 This happened to us.
 So check the weather before you plan your trip.
 There is a fee to access the chasm, so it’s best to prepare for at least half a day here, as there are plenty of other activities to fill your outdoorsman soul: rock climbing, biking, and more!

 Beware: The manager here was extremely rude to us.
-He humiliated us in front of his staff because he couldn’t find our press passes in his system (at first).
+He publicly humiliated us in front of everyone, including his staff, because he couldn’t find our press passes in his system (at first).
 He simply didn’t believe we could be working in media.
-So he was disgustedly dismissive of anything we had to say.
-We were in shock and begged him to look.
-Then when he finally did, he COMPLETELY changed his tune, almost psychotically.
-So it’s not that he hates the press, it’s that he hated us!
-Do you think he would have treated us the same way if we were two white people with blue hair and blond eyes?
-The denial and treatment would have been the same?
-Racism in upstate New York is very common.
-But that incident really sour taste in our mouths for the rest of the Ausable Chasm experience.
+He was overtly disgusted and dismissive and stopped us from trying to explain anything.
+Basically shooed me away.
+We were in shock and, despite our dignity, begged him to look since we were on an assignment.
+Then, when he finally listens, he COMPLETELY changes his character and tune, almost psychotically.
+Do you think he would have treated us the same way if we were two white men with blue eyes and blond hair?
+The immediate denial and disrespectful treatment would have been the same?
+Racism in upstate New York is too common.
+But that incident really left a sour taste in our mouths for the rest of the Ausable Chasm experience.
+Be warned, if you’re BIPOC, you might get similar treatment in this establishment.

 Haystack Mountain